Cyril-Milleret/wolfPopulationEstimationFrance/README.md

 Each yearly folder includes:
 - Raw and processed data
-- R scripts reproduce published results
+- R scripts to reproduce published results

 ---